 Great Himalayan National Park

-These national parks and sanctuaries are definitely the places that one must visit in India.
-Offering unmatched excitement and thrill, these wildlife destinations should be on your list, the next time you are planning an adventure trip in the country.
+These national parks and wildlife sanctuaries are undoubtedly among the must-visit destinations in India.
+Offering unmatched excitement, adventure, and opportunities to experience nature at its best, these remarkable wildlife destinations deserve a place on your travel list the next time you plan an adventure trip in the country.

 From the Lake District, Nainital, Nidhi Singh is a travel writer whose love for mountains can be seen in her write ups.
 Talk about solo travelling, indulging in adventure activities, binging on good food, planning budget trips or the Aurora Borealis and you will get all her attention.
 It is the wanderlust that keeps her going and if at all she could get one wish granted she would love to live a life less ordinary.
 Follow her on Twitter, Facebook & Instagram.